 Daoist philosophy, a subject Everything Everywhere All at Once seems to teach as often as shrug off, daring you to guess which is the wiser lesson, uses “Yin” and “Yang” to evoke a feeling of human meaning in a universe that it proposes is not inherently meaningful.
-This contrasts with the clash of the ultimatums “good” and “evil” in the Westernized Daoist retellings (Master Yoda spoke of cosmic understanding only possible after the Dark Side has been murdered down a mine shaft).
-In the Daniels’ (Kwan and Scheinert) new action film, or their aggressively tweetable stream of consciousness philosophy film, Yin and Yang might as well be kindness and chaos, or googly eyes and an everything bagel (Gary Larson could turn this movie into one panel).
-Their emotions are hefty, powered by two brilliant performances, and particularly evocative in the context of the broader narrative of the Asian immigrant experience.
-Yet, it is too over-enunciated by moral generalities to leave the impact it hoped on all seven of its genres.
+This contrasts with the clash of the ultimatums “good” and “evil” in the Westernized Daoist retellings like Star Wars, where cosmic empathy becomes possible only after cutting all evildoers in half.
+In the Daniels’ (Kwan and Scheinert) new action film, or their aggressively tweetable stream-of-consciousness philosophy film, Yin and Yang might as well be kindness and chaos, or googly eyes and an everything bagel (Gary Larson could turn this movie into one panel).
+They get closer to the heart of the Daoist mindset, using hefty family emotions powered by two brilliant performances to evoke their cosmic truths in the context of a broader narrative about the Asian immigrant experience.
+Yet, their screenplay is too over-enunciated by moral generalities to leave the impact it hoped on all seven of its genres.

 It was written as a Jackie Chan vehicle, which the Daniels shifted to Michelle Yeoh to reinforce a stronger parental narrative, which makes sense.
 Yeoh has a way of making you believe in her characters’ habit of self-loathing, a form of it only attained through the most self-delegated strictness, as though her expectations are so high that she has no choice but to be disappointed.
 The result in the audience is always the same, no matter the role – the feeling of being impressed.
 And in a mom, once an immigrant wobbling in pursuit of an American dream and now drowning in regret for her failed potential, Yeoh brings out her cinematic archetype to powerful effect.
 But the Daniels underestimated how difficult it was to shift their concept to her and their film feels as much like a melodrama that cuts to action for lolz as a Jackie movie bogged down by particulars.
 Lacking his pratfalls and immense self-belief, the film struggles for an action identity.
 When Evelyn (Yeoh) hides from an assailant who is five feet away yet can't see or hear her, the Daniels, like many who direct action with no experience directing action, mistake "out of frame" for "out of mind."
 Other action, such as a scene in which she unconvincingly flips around a cartoon riot shield, is the opposite appearance but the same result.
 It shows too much to be believed, rather than too little.
 The film has the unmistakable flavor of a comeback, but it has no action scene that stands against the best of her career, or even in that league.
 It's often edited in the exact way it would be if the actor was not doing the stunts themselves.